1. What if our family can’t afford the entire cost of tuition? Are there scholarships available?

 12. What athletic league is Logos in, if any?

-*Logos High School is a full member of the Mountain Christian League for high school volleyball and boys and girls basketball.
+*Logos High School is a member of the White Pine League and a full member of the Idaho High School Athletic Association.
 We are also members of the North Idaho Lacrosse League for high school boys lacrosse.
-Logos High School is also an associate member of the Idaho High School Activities Association.